Central Virginia

 • 00:09:50

-And when establishing a quorum or conducting action, the members must also be seen via the audio visual technology.
+The public must be able to hear all members of the body, and when establishing a quorum or conducting action, the members must also be seen via the audio-visual technology.

 • 00:09:59